 1. Martha Stewart – In March of 2004, The “Queen of Homemaking” Martha Stewart was found guilty of felony charges of conspiracy, obstruction of an agency proceeding, and making false statements to federal investigators.
 Stewart served a five-month term in a federal correctional facility and a two-year period of supervised release, which included five months of electronic monitoring.

-2. Lil’ Kim – On March 17, 2005, rapper, Lil Kim, real name Kimberly Denise Jones, was convicted of three counts of conspiracy and one count of perjury for lying to a Federal grand jury about her and her friends’ involvement in a 2001 shooting.
+2. Lil’ Kim – Lil Kim, real name Kimberly Denise Jones, was convicted of three counts of conspiracy and one count of perjury for lying to a Federal grand jury about her and her friends’ involvement in a 2001 shooting.
 In July 2005, Jones was sentenced to a year in prison, thirty days home detention upon release from custody, and three years of probation.
-She was released on July 3, 2006, after serving approximately 12 months.
+The rapper was released on July 3, 2006, after serving approximately 12 months.

-4. Teresa Giudice – On March 4, 2014, Real Housewives of New Jersey cast member Teresa Giudice and her husband Joe entered a guilty plea to 41 counts of fraud, following a deal struck with federal prosecutors.
-The couple was accused of engaging in bank, mail, wire, and bankruptcy fraud, which allegedly saw them net over $5 million over a 10-year period.
-On October 2, 2014, the reality star was sentenced to 15 months in a federal prison, while her husband received a 41-month term.
-The couple will serve their sentences separately, so one parent may be allowed to stay with their children.
-Teresa began her sentence on January 5, 2015.
+5. Teresa Giudice – Real Housewives of New Jersey cast member Teresa Giudice and her ex-husband Joe entered a guilty plea to 41 counts of fraud, following a deal struck with federal prosecutors.
+The pair were accused of engaging in bank, mail, wire, and bankruptcy fraud, which allegedly saw them net over $5 million over a 10-year period.
+In 2014, the reality star was sentenced to 15 months in a federal prison, but served only 11 months, while her husband spent 41-months in prison and another seven months in an ICE detention center, before being deported to Italy.
+The former couple served their sentences separately, so one parent could be allowed to stay with their children.

-5. Lauryn Hill – On May 6, 2013, singer-songwriter, Lauryn Hill was sentenced to serve three months in prison for tax evasion and three months of house arrest.
+6. Lauryn Hill – Singer-songwriter, Lauryn Hill was sentenced to serve three months in prison for tax evasion and three months of house arrest May 6, 2013.
 She had faced a possible sentence of as long as 36 months, and the sentence given took into account her lack of a prior criminal record and her six minor-aged children.
 Hill was released from prison on October 4, 2013, a few days early for good behavior, and began her home confinement and probationary periods.